 Crux Installation Instructions

 This page will walk you through the steps of installing Crux on your computer.
-Separate sections describe the installation for Linux, OS X, and Windows.
+Separate sections describe the installation for Linux, MacOS, and Windows.
 You have the choice of installing pre-compiled binaries or building Crux from the source code.
 The compiled binaries offer the easiest installation option.
+Only the Windows version of Crux supports the vendor specific file formats.

 Linux